Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 their StateDBs are updated accordingly.

-Private transactions are executed differently: before the sender's GoQuorum node propagates the transaction to the rest of the network, the node substitutes the original transaction payload with a hash of the encrypted payload received from Tessera.
+Private transactions are executed differently: before the sender's GoQuorum node propagates the transaction to the rest of the network, the node substitutes the original transaction payload with a key for the location of the encrypted payload received from Tessera.
 Participants privy to the transaction can replace the hash with the original payload via their Tessera instance, while participants not privy only see the hash.